MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/code-view.md

 > - Preview features aren't meant for production use and might have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

 > [!NOTE]
-> This is a preview feature and the format is subject to change.
+> Since this is a preview feature and the format is subject to change.
 We don't guarantee compatibility with the final version.
 > The current code format seen in the code view isn't suitable for source control during the preview period.

 ## View, copy, and paste code